ermongroup/gac/README.md

 optional arguments:
-  experiment          Name of experiment for logging purposes seed                Random seed load_demo_path      Path to the saved expert demonstrations load_expert_path    Path to the saved expert (only for evaluation purposes) num_transitions     Number of demonstrations to use
+  experiment          Name of experiment for logging purposes seed                Random seed load_demo_path      Global path to the saved expert demonstrations load_expert_path    Global path to the saved expert (only for evaluation purposes) num_transitions     Number of demonstrations to use
 ```